nixworks/public/news/2016/02/21/index.md

 ##### Libyan Civil War (2014-present)
 ### [The Libyan National Army says it has taken control of the town of Ajdabiya and several areas of Benghazi following heavy clashes with Islamist militant groups. ](/news/2016/02/21/the-libyan-national-army-says-it-has-taken-control-of-the-town-of-ajdabiya-and-several-areas-of-benghazi-following-heavy-clashes-with-islami.md)
-_Context: Libyan National Army, Ajdabiya, Libyan Civil War (2014-present), Benghazi, Islamists_
+_Context: Libyan National Army, Libyan Civil War (2014-present), Islamists, Ajdabiya, Benghazi_

 ##### 2016 Pampore stand-off
 ### [A group of Islamic terrorists exchange fire with Indian Armed Forces troops for the second consecutive day in Pampore, Jammu and Kashmir, India.
 At least five soldiers and one civilian have been killed. ](/news/2016/02/21/a-group-of-islamic-terrorists-exchange-fire-with-indian-armed-forces-troops-for-the-second-consecutive-day-in-pampore-jammu-and-kashmir-in.md)